MilosMrsovic/Stripe-Payment-Recovery-Automation/README.md

 4. Runs the matching recovery path
 5. Follows up on retryable failures until the invoice is paid or the attempts run out
 6. Escalates to the team before a subscription lapses
-7. Tags the contact in GoHighLevel with the current status
+7. Updates the contact in GoHighLevel with the current status

 ---